eal40/HWDBillingSystem/README.md

 3. Open the solution file (Billing Systems.sln) in Visual Studio
 4. Build the solution
 5. Run the application
-6. To try the app locally:
-  Username: admin
-  Password: admin

 ## Usage

 1. Launch the application
 2. Log in with your credentials
+   username: admin
+   password: admin
-3. Use the navigation menu to access different features
+4. Use the navigation menu to access different features
-4. For new users, start by adding customers before creating invoices
+5. For new users, start by adding customers before creating invoices

 ## Dependencies